IBM/iter-refine-dialgen/README.md

 conda activate {env-name}
 ```

-Next, install the requirements as provided in requirements.txt:
+Next, install the package requirements as provided in requirements.txt:

 ```sh
 pip install -r requirements.txt
 ```

 Querying models via BAM requires an API key, which can be obtained at https://bam.res.ibm.com/.
-Save this key in a file titled .env as follows:
+Save this key in a file titled ```.env``` as follows:

 ```sh
 GENAI_KEY={your-api-key}